 Additive analysis for polymer materials can be challenging due to the complexity of the materials: the presence of various groups of additives, compounding ingredients, and fillers all in one sample.

 Chemical identification of polymer additives is essential to all parts of the plastics supply chain as additives can impact both the functional properties of the materials and the production cost of polymers.
 Robust quantification of polymer additives is also required – if you are a formulator, then understanding the link between amount and kind of additive can add speed and cost savings to your products.
 If you are a fabricator, the use of certain additives may increase the ease of manufacturing or may also cause issues when regulatory approval is sought for the material in it intended application.
 Understanding a competitor’s formulation with desirable properties can also lead to key savings and new marketability.
-In all cases, additive analysis requires fit-for-purpose analytical methods.
+In all cases, additive analysis require fit-for-purpose analytical methods.

 Analytical Laboratory testing solutions for Polymer Additives